 Part gatekeeper, part travel guide, she does her best to get to know these entities and keep them from getting into inter-dimensional trouble.

 Characters of Dairoku: Agents of Sakuratani

 Dairoku: Agents of Sakuratani has six routes (five romance paths and one finale) that you can play through.
-Unlike most otome games the finale isn’t locked at the start of the game, so you could potentially play it first and work your way through the individual character routes.
-Chapters 1-3 cover the common route and aside from a handful of character specific scenarios, there’s a lot of overlap in the early half of the game.
+Unlike most otome games the finale isn’t locked at the start of the game.
+So you could potentially play it first and work your way through the individual character routes.
+Chapters 1-3 cover the common route.
+Aside from a handful of character specific scenarios, there’s a lot of overlap in the early half of the game.
 The character routes start from chapters 4-8 and follow stories specific to your chosen love interest.
-There are three types of endings you can unlock: Romance, Lost Love (Broken Love), and Friendship and while I liked the romance endings in most routes, I kind of felt like the Friendship endings were the “canon” ends for each route.
+There are three types of endings you can unlock: Romance, Lost Love (Broken Love), and Friendship.
+While I liked the romance endings in most routes, I kind of felt like the Friendship endings were the “canon” ends for each route.

 Shino Akitsu – The Heroine

 A newcomer to the Ayakashimori who sought to find work in the government.

 Current Concern: Am I really pulling my weight at work?

 Blerdy’s Thoughts on Shino Akitsu (Click to reveal)